code-crack0/youtube_clone/README.md

-This is a youtube Clone built with React and has been deployed on Netlify https://youtube954.netlify.app/
+This is a youtube Clone built with React and has been deployed on Vercel https://youtubeclone954.vercel.app/